Permanence Planning and Placement

 AMENDMENT

-Permanence Plans are required for all children who are looked after (except for those who start to be looked after at age 15+ years where the needs assessment and the Pathway Plan form the Permanence Plan).
+Permanence Plans are required for all children who are looked after (for those who start to be looked after at age 15+ years the needs assessment and the Pathway Plan form the Permanence Plan).

 Permanence for children and young people has three particular aspects: